ElinGrahn/Elins-Bar/README.md

 ### Browsers

-  The website has been tested on microsoft edge and safari
+  The website has been tested and works on microsoft edge, samsung internet as well as safari on Iphone.
+By using devtools The website has been made to be responsive and all the features are modified to fit all screens.
+The flip-cards that flip when you hover with the mouse works just as well when you press on it if you're using a phone or tablet.

 ## Deployment